 If leak sensors are placed strategically in the unit, the property manager will receive a text message notifying them of a leak in the building.
 If a leak is attended to faster, obviously it will reduce water loss and damage.
 The resident does not even have to be home, because leak alerts go right to the phone of staff at the apartment.
 In apartment buildings and student housing you often have vacant units where these leaks can occur and develop into much larger problems if they are unnoticed.

 Finally, it is important to note that the advancement of smart cities is really starting to speed up as more and more people are living in city centers and thus apartments.
 Again, real IoT growth and adoption will arrive with partnerships.
 A common theme among technologists is the need to create something that makes life easier for others.
 When we look at companies to partner with, we try to find organizations that also driven by that simple goal.
 Together, technologists can streamline procedures and data and make things faster, better, and safer.
 If a company or corporation tries to do everything smart by themselves they will ultimately hit major roadblocks attempting the “sidewalk to sofa” solution.

-STRATIS, an Inc. 5000 “Fastest Growing Company in America” and an Entrepreneur 360 “Best Company in America,” enables smart apartments and intelligent buildings.
-STRATIS is the only platform of its kind built for the complexities of multifamily and student housing.
-Since launch in 2015, STRATIS has installed in 250,000 apartments across the U.S. To get more information visit: STRATISIoT.com.
+STRATIS is an Inc. 5000 “Fastest Growing Company in America” and an Entrepreneur 360 “Best Company in America.”
+STRATIS enables smart apartments and intelligent buildings and is the only platform of its kind built for the complexities of multifamily and student housing.
+Since launch, STRATIS has installed in 275,000 apartments across the U.S. To get more information visit: STRATISIoT.com.